• Skip navigation

 Tags: > 40k | International | Various - Category: Visual Arts -

-Pollock-Krasner Grants
+Pollock-Krasner Foundation Grants

-• Awarded by The Pollock-Krasner Foundation (USA).
+• The Pollock-Krasner Foundation (USA).

 • No deadlines – rolling application programme.

 • Eligibility limited to painters, sculptors and artists who work on paper.
-Applications encouraged from candidates who have a genuine financial need.
-Applications from all nationalities are welcomed.

 • Mission of the grants is to aid those individuals who have been working as professionals for a significant period of time.

-• www.pkf.org/grant.html
+• http://pkf.org/our-grants/#pollock-krasner-foundation-grant

 Tags: 5 - 20k | International | Various - Category: Visual Arts -